 When looking for a spokesperson, you should make sure that the person is a good fit for your business.
 You don’t need to hire a celebrity in order for the video to be effective.
 Just make sure their look and sound aligns with the image of your business.
 The best person for the job is someone who is authentic, natural, and an organic fit to your organization.

-As you can see, hiring the right spokesperson can be very good for your business.
+Hiring the right spokesperson can be very good for your business.
 A video is often the first thing people see about your company and a talented spokesperson will not only set you apart from your competitors, but they’ll establish trust and credibility, develop brand recognition, and help convert leads into customers.

 Settling for cheaper alternatives might save you money in the short term, but it'll damage your company's reputation in the long run.
-Business owners who believe in their product or service are willing to invest in it.